 “Pretty much.
 Four beefy truckers tied me to a bed and serially raped me for twelve straight hours.”

 Jack turns white and silently hugs me.
 His good manners keep him from asking more details.
-I know I have to go into the whole mess to be over it.
+I know I have to go into the whole mess to get over it.
 Dr. Kamikaze will be able to help me.
 I’m glad that I told Jack first.

-It’s early.
+It is early.
 We lay there being close.

 The girls cautiously come into our room.